codescalers/CSHR/README.md

 # CSHR (Codescalers HR Management System)

-CSHR is a comprehensive HR management system designed to seamlessly integrate localized management and provide global oversight.
-It caters to organizations with multiple offices, ensuring a unified approach throughout the organization while accommodating location-specific administrative controls.
+A comprehensive management system that provides a range of services, including the ability to submit vacation requests.
+This system seamlessly integrates with a global calendar, allowing users across all offices to view approved vacations collectively.
+Additionally, the calendar showcases Birthdates, Events, Meetings, and Holidays, offering a centralized and accessible overview for all users within the organization.

 ## Core Objectives